 In response, I led a Congressional Delegation with other Texas Members to the Rio Grande Valley sector of our border with Mexico in McAllen, Texas.
 While I’ve been to the border many times, I was outraged at the extent of this man-made crisis.

-On November 21, 2014, President Obama granted amnesty to even more illegal immigrants – millions more.
-The President’s executive action is illegal and it’s unfair to those who have played by the rules to legally call America home.
-It’s no wonder that a majority oppose the President’s action.
-We are a nation of laws not men, and no one is above the law, including the President.
-Our Constitution clearly states that Congress alone has the authority to write the laws of the land, and it is the President’s duty to “take care that laws are faithfully executed.”
+On November 21, 2014, former President Obama granted amnesty to even more illegal immigrants – millions more.
+Obama’s executive action is illegal and it’s unfair to those who have played by the rules to legally call America home.
+It’s no wonder that a majority oppose the his action.
+We are a nation of laws not men, and no one is above the law, including the president.
+Our Constitution clearly states that Congress alone has the authority to write the laws of the land, and it is the president’s duty to “take care that laws are faithfully executed.”

-With an estimated 11 million illegal immigrants, it’s an absolute disgrace that the President has chosen to side with illegal immigrants over hardworking, law-abiding taxpayers.
-Rather than enforce our current laws, he has only encouraged countless more people to cross our border illegally by granting amnesty to millions more illegal immigrants, most recently in November 2014.
+With an estimated 11 million illegal immigrants, it’s an absolute disgrace that Obama chose to side with illegal immigrants over hardworking, law-abiding taxpayers.
+Rather than enforce our current laws, he only encouraged countless more people to cross our border illegally by granting amnesty to millions more illegal immigrants, most recently in November 2014.

 The bottom line: This is about upholding the rule of law and protecting the hardworking American taxpayer.